 - Does the Holy Spirit bear His witness?

-The Holy Spirit bears witness to Jesus as the eternal Son of God, who shed His blood on the cross as the all-sufficient sacrifice for our sins.
-In the words of Charles Wesley: The Holy Spirit also bears witness to the truth and authority of Scripture, as Paul wrote to the Thessalonians, "For our gospel did not come to you in word only, but also in power, and in the Holy Spirit and in much assurance..."
+The Spirit bears witness to Jesus as the eternal Son of God, who shed His blood on the cross as the all-sufficient sacrifice for our sins.
+In the words of Charles Wesley’s classic hymn, “Arise My Soul, Arise”: The Spirit answers to the blood, and tells me I am born of God.

+“For our gospel did not come to you in word only, but also in power, and in the Holy Spirit and in much assurance.”
 (1 Thessalonians 1:5)

 Ananias and Sapphira

-“But Peter said, ‘Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?
+“But Peter said, ‘Ananias, why has Satan fi lled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?
 While it remained, was it not your own?
 And after it was sold, was it not in your own control?
 Why have you conceived this thing in your heart?
 You have not lied to men but to God.’
 Then Ananias, hearing these words, fell down and breathed his last.
 So great fear came upon all those who heard these things.”
 (Acts 5:3-5)

-Jesus reserved His strongest words of condemnation for this sin in the religious leaders of His day.
-Seven times in Matthew 23 He said to them: "Woe to you...hypocrites!”
+Jesus reserved His strongest words of condemnation for this sin when He found it in the religious leaders of His day.
+Seven times in Matthew 23 He said to the Pharisees: “Woe to you...hypocrites!”

 What Is Hypocrisy?

-In Job 42:7 the Lord revealed His estimate of the conduct of Job and his friends:
+In Job 42:7, the Lord revealed His estimate of the conduct of Job and his friends.

-“The Lord said to Eliphaz the Temanite, ‘My wrath is aroused against you and your two friends, for you have not spoken of Me what is right, as My servant Job has.’”
+“The LORD said to Eliphaz the Temanite, ‘My wrath is aroused against you and your two friends, for you have not spoken of Me what is right, as My servant Job has.’”